tay2von/ecp/README.md

 The Environmental Control Program is meant to regulate temperature per room within a structure using thermometers in each room to regulate temperature autonomously.
 Ideally, a building that meets temperature equilibrium will not have “hot” and “cold” areas, but will have evenly adjusted temperatures.
 There are three phases to temperature control within a structure.
 For the purpose of this example, we will identify the structure as “ThermoHouse”.

 ### Interface
-Here are teo screenshots from our application
+Here are the screenshots from our application

 The top port, users are able to set the desired temperature for their house, _ThermoHouse_.